webpack/webpack.js.org/src/content/guides/author-libraries.md

 ## Expose the Library

-So far everything should be same to bundling an application, and here comes the different part – we need to expose exports from the entry point through [`output.library`](/configuration/output/#outputlibrary) option.
+So far everything should be the same as bundling an application, and here comes the different part – we need to expose exports from the entry point through [`output.library`](/configuration/output/#outputlibrary) option.

 **webpack.config.js**